 37500: Developmental Biology: An in-depth analysis of the cellular and molecular mechanisms regulating development of animals and plants.
 Topics include: the production and storage of genetic information; sperm egg interactions; nuclear and cytoplasmic determinants; morphogenetic movements, inductive interactions and the development of primary organ rudiments; organogenesis; growth, differentiation and morphogenesis, mechanisms of aging, cancer, the immune system and regeneration; development of birth abnormalities; role of experimentation in the analysis of major developmental mechanisms in animals.
 (W) Prereq.: Bio 22900 or 22900.
 3 LECT.
 HR./WK.; 3 CR.

-40100: Physiology and Functional Anatomy II: This is in-depth exploration of the integrated functioning of the cardiovascular, renal and pulmonary systems.
+40100: Cardiovascular, Renal and Respiratory Physiology: This is in-depth exploration of the integrated functioning of the cardiovascular, renal and pulmonary systems.
 Emphasis is primarily on human dynamic, non-pathological responses to a range of conditions including exercise and extreme environments.
 Structural and physiological aspects are covered.
 Clinical case studies highlight the interdependence of the systems.
 This course is appropriate for students considering health-related careers or advanced study in biomedical science.
 Not open to students who have taken Bio 33300.
 (W) Prereq.: Bio 20700 or Bio 10800 or equilvalent, Bio 40000 or Bio 33200 or permission of instructor.
 2 LECT., 4 HR./WK.; 4 CR.

 40500: Development and Evolution: Principles of development as they relate to evolutionary changes in morphology of organisms.
 Discussion and analysis of classic papers in the literature.
 Prereq.: Bio 22800 or equivalent.
 3 LECT., HR./WK.; 3 CR.